CompuTec/computec-docs/docs/processforce/user-guide/quality-control/vehicle-inpection/overview.md

 Once all necessary fields have been completed, simply click OK to post the document.
 Please note that the Truck License Plate and Trailer Number are mandatory for posting the document.

 ---
-By utilizing the Vehicle Inspection function, you can efficiently document the condition of incoming deliveries, ensuring that the Goods Receipt process is not only thorough but also well-documented for future reference.
-This feature enables users to capture important inspection details, which helps in maintaining a high standard of quality control and operational efficiency in the warehouse.